Critical Role campaign one: Pre-game segments

 An announcement segment was present through much of the run, usually with Mercer opening the show, followed by other announcements such as new merchandise or other projects from the cast.
 These would continue into the second campaign in a similar fashion.
 On occasion, guests would be present for the announcement segment, such as prop maker Kai Norman in episode 15.
-The opening and break sequences initially featured backstory videos about each player character- these were removed from the introduction in favour of a live-action opening sequence with the cast.
+The opening and break sequences initially featured backstory videos about each player character- these used copyrighted artwork and had to be blurred out of the VOD versions.
+The clips were eventually removed from the introduction in favour of a live-action opening sequence with the cast.
+The first of these featured the cast in costumes, much of which were owned by Jaffe for use at ren faires.
+The second live action opening featured more elaborate costumes and make-up.

 A segment informally referred to as "Critmas" featured cast members opening mail and gifts from fans.
 This originated as a pre-game segment in episode 5, later becoming a sporadic post-game segment through the first half of the show's run.
+Beginning in episode 3, fans would also order food such as pizza to be delivered to the studio; this would arrive mid-game and quickly became unmanageable so the studio set up a PO Box for non-perishables.
 From December 2015, Geek & Sundry instead encouraged generous fans to donate to a list of sponsored charities.

 Post-game segments

 Several post-game segments were employed, particularly early on in the run.
 These included giveaways, Q&A sessions with the chat, and reading the names and messages of donors.
 Episode 11 featured a 45-minute dancing sequence after the game to celebrate reaching a subscription threshold.
-These segments later fell out of use and were edited out of the podcast versions of the episodes.
+In the book The World of Critical Role, it was revealed that these dance segments came from a desire to keep the core game session to three hours, while filling the dedicated time slot on Geek & Sundry.
+These segments later fell out of use in favor of longer play times and were edited out of the podcast versions of the episodes.